 Now that we have all that out of the way, here are some ways you CAN safely have a kids birthday celebration this year.

-4. At the Movies: Whether it’s their favorite Disney movie or a family classic, your child will love pretending like their spending a night at the movies.
+Whether it’s their favorite Disney movie or a family classic, your child will love pretending like they’re spending a night at the movies.
 Set the scene with candy, popcorn, and drinks.
 You can maybe even set up menus and prices for a fun added touch.
 If you have a projector and a plain white bed sheet, you could even set it up outside!

 More Tips for a COVID-19 Kids Birthday Party